-XSL extensions methods written in .NET provide an optional solution in cases where XSL would be cumbersome, perform poorly, present other disadvantages, or simply cannot support a requirement.10 Consider XSL extension libraries:
+XSL provides an excellent technology for transforming XML data sources, such as the XML representation of a Sitecore database accessed by XSL renderings.
+XSL extensions written in .NET present an optional solution in cases where XSL would be cumbersome, perform poorly, present other disadvantages, or simply cannot support a requirement.